Best Things To Do in Siena, Italy Best Things To Do in Siena, Italy

 Best Things To Do in Siena, Italy

-Siena, Italy, is one of the most picture-perfect cities with a unique charm that’s hard to put into words.
-By day, walk through the maze of narrow lanes, discovering medieval art, and cute gelaterias.
-By night, find romantic trattorias lit by candlelight as you sit in the shadow of gothic buildings and enjoy the satisfying feeling of a belly full of fresh pasta.
-This atmospheric city is truly one of the gems of Tuscany; enjoy all the top things to do in Siena with this complete travel guide.
+Siena is one of the most picture-perfect cities we’ve explored in Italy; it’s hard to put into words.
+By day, we walked through the maze of narrow alleys, discovering medieval art and cute gelaterias.
+By night, we sat down at romantic trattorias with candlelight beneath gothic buildings and enjoyed big plates of fresh pasta.
+This atmospheric city is truly one of Tuscany’s gems; enjoy all the top things to do in Siena with our complete travel guide.

 things to do siena tuscany